homebridge/apt-pkg/BUILD.md

 2. Wait about an hour for builds and validation to occur.
 3. Change Prerelease to Release and set status as Latest ( triggers Stage 3 then 4 )

-The package.json dependencies are used to manage the versions used within the release package.
+The package.json and package-lock.json dependencies are used to manage the versions used within the release package.
 And Dependabot watches the versions, and creates a pull request if a version needs updating.
 Nothing else in package.json is used.
-If you manually update the dependencies, package-lock.json also needs updating.
+If you manually update the versions, package-lock.json also needs updating, and you need to manually kick off stage 1.

-Then once a change is made to package.json in the latest branch, originated by Depandabot, the stage 1 workflow will kick off.
+### Versioning

-Release TAG is created by `reecetech/version-increment`, and is configured to increment the patch level every time, and not based on the package.json.
+The Release TAG is created by `reecetech/version-increment`, and is configured to increment the patch level every time, and not based on the package.json.
 To release a minor or major release, the manual workflow dispatch must be used, and package.json/package-lock.json manually updated.

 ## Actions